ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 # The-ABM-in-Archaeology-Bibliography
 A comprehensive list of literature and resources on Agent Based Models (ABM) in Archaeology.
 Maintained and created by Iza Romanowska and Lennart Linde.
-Know a missing resource or find a broken link?
-Put up a pull request!
+Know a missing resource or found a broken link?
+Put up a [pull request](https://help.github.com/articles/creating-a-pull-request/)!

 ## Literature
 ### Introduction